 - Production environment.
 It is the last stage in software development life cycle, where new builds or updates are moved into production for end users.

-At the first glance, these two environments may seem similar.
-But in fact, they deal with a bit of a different scale of work.
-While a test environment is meant primarily for examining individual software components, the staging environment is set-up to test the whole application.
+While these two environments may seem similar, they deal with a different scale of work.
+While a test environment is meant primarily for examining individual software components, the staging environment is set up to test the whole application.

-Basically, the latter is a safe playground where you can test the entire app.
+Basically, staging is a safe playground where you can test the entire app.
 It’s crucial that a staging environment is an exact replica of a production environment.
-Having detailed documentation is one of the main things that helps you achieve it.
-In particular, the documentation should describe all the needs and correct configuration for your production environment.
+Having a detailed test automation strategy and documentation is one of the main things that helps you achieve this.

 Now, let’s talk about different types of test environments that help analyze various elements of a software program such as performance, user experience, security, etc. The most commonly used types of testing environments are: